 An embedded book can also be opened in a separate window.
-To do this, make a link; for the link action, choose Open Book in New Window.
-Then drag the embedded book from the embedded book palette to the third field in the link HUD.
+To do this, make a link; for the link action, choose "Open embedded book".
+Then drag the embedded book from the embedded book palette to the third window in the link HUD.
 When the link is triggered, the embedded book will be opened in its own window.
 (An embedded book displayed in this kind of window can be either fully embedded or linked embedded.)

-Embedded books appear in a window that's unlike other Sophie book windows; most notably, it doesn't include a status bar or scroll bars .
+Embedded books appear in a window that's unlike other Sophie book windows; most notably, it doesn't include a status bar, scroll bars, or the ability that .
 If you want to present information in an embedded book that appears in its own window, it's a good idea to include navigational buttons if there's more than one page.